Viewer Rating

 The film features Larry 'Pinto' Kroger, a sympathetic protagonist who is Jewish.
 While his faith is not a central theme, his character is portrayed positively.
 A character's offensive outburst referencing 'Jews' is presented as part of that character's boorish, anarchic humor, not as an endorsement of bigotry by the film's narrative.

-Animal House does not include any discernible LGBTQ+ characters or themes.
-The narrative focuses on heterosexual relationships and fraternity antics, with no elements that would allow for an evaluation of LGBTQ+ portrayal.
+Animal House does not feature any identifiable LGBTQ+ characters or themes.
+The narrative is exclusively centered on heterosexual relationships and the comedic exploits of a college fraternity in the early 1960s, resulting in no direct portrayal of queer identity.

 The movie does not contain any action or adventure elements.